-\ Details noted in the All Other Compensation table.
+^{} Details noted in the All Other Compensation table.

-In accordance with the SEC proxy disclosure rules, Stock Awards (1) and Option Awards (2) in the above table reflect the amount of RSUs and share options granted during the fiscal year by using the aggregate grant date fair value of awards, determined in accordance with U.S. GAAP.
-For details of the assumptions and methodologies used to value the stock and option awards, please see Note 15 Share-Based Compensation to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2012.
+In accordance with the SEC proxy disclosure rules, Stock Awards in the above table reflects the amount of RSUs granted during the fiscal year by using the aggregate grant date fair value of awards, determined in accordance with U.S. GAAP.

-(1) The grant date fair market value for RSU awards granted in 2012 was \$71.12 which was the closing price of PartnerRe common shares on June 15, 2012.
+(1) The grant date fair market value for RSU awards granted in 2013 was \$91.35 which was the closing price of PartnerRe common shares on June 17, 2013.
 The directors received the following awards: